Coastal Carolina's spring game is Saturday, April 12 at 1:30 p.m.

-Clayton Carlin enters his second season at Coastal Carolina, serving as the Chanticleers' defensive coordinator - working with the defensive backs.
+Clayton Carlin enters his third season at Coastal Carolina, serving as the Chanticleers' defensive coordinator - working with the defensive backs.

 In his first season, Coastal showed marked improvement going from six interceptions in 2011 to 14 in 2012.
 Notably, LaDarius Hawthorne spurred a win over Liberty with a 66-yard interception return for a touchdown and Johnnie Houston's 68-yard interception return for a score at Bethune-Cookman in a CCU playoff win.
 Also, Dontavais Johnson was named first team All-Big South, while linebacker Quinn Backus was named third team All-American and Big South Defensive Player of the Year.
 Joining Backus and Johnson on the first team were defensive linemen Quinton Davis and Johnny Hartsfield while linebacker Mike McClure was tabbed second team All-Big South.

 In year two at Coastal, Backus repeated as Big South Defensive Player of the Year and once again earned All-American honors while being a finalist for the Buck Buchanan Award as the top defensive player in FCS.
 McClure also repeated as a second team All-Big South pick while Calvin Hollenhorst, Denzel Rice and Richie Sampson earned second team all-league honors.
 Rice and Sampson ranked 1-2 in the Big South in pass breakups with Rice tying a CCU single-season record with 12.
 All told, the CCU defense shattered the school record with 62 PBU, adding 13 interceptions.
 Coastal's defense ranked 45th in the FCS in red zone defense thanks to six missed field goals - including three blocks, four turnovers on downs, four interceptions.